 What are the causes of a false-positive pregnancy test?

 There are conditions that result to a false-positive test: Incorrectly performing the home pregnancy kit, medical conditions such as trophoblastic tumor, or pituitary gland problem in which case a TSH pregnancy test is performed to assess the organ’s function.

-LabEspy recommends Walk-In Lab, Econo Labs, Request A Test for this test.
+LabEspy recommends Health Testing Centers, Walk-In Lab, Ulta Lab Tests for this test.